da4all/da4all.github.io/_pages/toolkit-testing.md

 <details>
   <summary>Instructions for Using the Toolkit</summary>
   <div class="content">
-    This toolkit works on a filtering reduction model, meaning that all cards initially populate and then are reduced to fit any filtering criteria submitted.
-    <br><br>
     You can filter the toolkit below by:
     <ul>
       <li>Type of resource, with a full list below specifying the various resource types</li>